effekseer/EffekseerForUE/docs/index_en.md

 #### Compiler

 It is necessary to install a compiler suitable for the environment.
-For example, you need to install VisualStudio 2015 on Windows.
+For example, you need to install VisualStudio 2015 or 2017 on Windows.

 #### Platform